rei/osbridge/scripts/md/slides.md

 class: big
 build_lists: true

-- Architect a system that was more loosely coupled
+- Architect a system that is more loosely coupled
     - works with REI's implementation of Site Cat
-    - works with whichever tag management system system
+    - works with whichever tag management system
+    - works with content from CQ
-- Build in a modular and unit testable manner
+- Build it in a modular and unit testable manner
-- Write enough documentation
+- Write documentation

 ---